co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 What's my favorite food?
 Well, this is a bit of a touchy topic, I usually can't decide but I *have* been craving some nice [Mutton Nihari](https://duckduckgo.com/?q=mutton+nihari&ia=images&iax=images) lately...

+I don't see money that often, and my best friend is a 7 month old cat named Felix.
+Quarantine has got me stuck at home but I find things to do, you'll be reading about said things quite often here.
+See you around :P

 ### Recommended Reads
 Some books that I like and think you will too: